 Application to the 5th Year Track

 Complete the Five Year program application as early as March 1 of your social junior year, but no later than August 1, prior to the social senior year.
 The application requires a personal essay that describes your career aspirations and why you have chosen to apply to the School of Education, and to the particular endorsement area you have selected.
 You should describe your past experiences, both academic and volunteer or work-related, that are relevant to teaching, and detail the impact you hope to have on the field of education.

 Note: You must have a minimum 3.0 cum GPA or higher to be eligible to apply to this program.

-Application forms along with the essay should be submitted no later than August 1.
+Application forms should be submitted no later than August 1.
 Admission is rolling, so decisions for the 5th year program will go out approximately 4 weeks after you submit your application.
 Once all spots are filled, we will stop accepting applications.

 You will not be able to register for education courses until you have been admitted to the 5th year program.
 Letters of recommendation are not required for this application.

 Continuation during the Senior Year

 After admission to the 5th year track, you should complete your program of studies, maintain a 3.0 undergraduate GPA and be in good standing with the College, and take the required professional education courses as part of your undergraduate studies.
 These courses MUST be taken in either Fall or Spring of your senior year.
 You cannot opt to take one during the summer after you graduate with your baccalaureate degree:

 - EDUC 301 (should be taken in the Fall semester, if possible)